chromium/chromium/testing/variations/README.md

 > Note: Non-developer builds of Chromium (for example, non-Chrome browsers,
 > or Chromium builds provided by Linux distros) should disable the testing
 > config via the GN flag `fieldtrial_testing_like_official_build=true`.

-> Note: This configuration is NOT used for content_browsertests or other test
-> targets based on content_shell.

 ## Config File Format